spacetimeengineer/mupy/README.md

 ### custom_box.py

 The script below 'custom_box.py' is a modification of the previous 'simple_box.py'.
-Below is an example of parametrization being applied on a higher level using python; now the variables which plug into system codes can be configured at the script level and it makes things easier when you want a customize certain aspects of the assembly you're designing in a quick fashion.
+Below is an example of parametrization being applied on a higher level using Python; now the variables which plug into system codes can be configured at the script level and it makes things easier when you want a customize certain aspects of the assembly you're designing in a quick fashion.
 The hope is that we can as a community identify and build new family codes and schemas.

 ```python
 #!/usr/bin/env python3